Akinyele Umoja: Early life and education

 Akinyele Omowale Umoja was born in Los Angeles, California, in 1954, and spent much of his childhood in Compton, California.
 He graduated from high school in 1972.
 Umoja received his BA in Afro-American studies from California State University, Los Angeles, in June 1986.
 He earned his M.A. in August 1990 at the Institute of Liberal Arts at Emory University in Atlanta, Georgia.
-While a Ph.D. candidate at Emory under Robin Kelley, his dissertation topic was “Eye for an Eye: Armed Resistance in the Mississippi Freedom Movement.”
+While a Ph.D. candidate at Emory under Robin Kelley, his dissertation topic was "Eye for an Eye: Armed Resistance in the Mississippi Freedom Movement".

 Career

 Early activism in California

-Umoja has been active in the liberation struggle of Afrikan people, particularly working with the New Afrikan Independence Movement.
+Umoja has worked with the New Afrikan Independence Movement.
 After beginning to attend UCLA in 1972, as a freshman, he began to write for the student newspaper NOMMO and also joined the Muhammad Ahmad (Max Stanford) Defense Committee (MADC).

-When activist Ahmad was held on conspiracy charges, Umoja organized petitions and fundraisers to secure Ahmad's release.
+When Ahmad was held on conspiracy charges, Umoja organized petitions and fundraisers to secure Ahmad's release.
 He dropped out of UCLA, also joining the African People's Party and the House of Umoja.
 Two years later, he was a founding member of the Malcolm X Grassroots Movement and the New Afrikan People's Organization.
 Umoja has since represented both organizations nationally and in international forums in the Caribbean, Africa, and Europe.

 From 1972 until 1982, Umoja was on the staff of Soulbook: The Revolutionary Journal of the Black World, founded by Mamadou Lumumba.
 He was also very active in activism in Los Angeles during this time, where he organized security and assistance for several of Malcolm X’s associates.
 He was also active with the Coalition Against Police Abuse (CAPA) in Los Angeles.

 In 1979, Umoja was in a committee of the National Black Human Rights Coalition, which produced a document “detailing the Black liberation movement’s demand for self-determination, reparations and a call to release political prisoners.”
 It was presented to the Secretary General of the United Nations at that time, who was Salim Salim of Tanzania.